 - Experience.
-Each year, Mayo Clinic doctors diagnose and treat hundreds of people with ulnar wrist pain.
+Each year, Mayo Clinic doctors diagnose and treat around 5,000 people with ulnar wrist pain.

 - Expertise.
 Mayo Clinic specialists were the first to identify a common but unrecognized cause of ulnar wrist pain.
 Mayo specialists also developed a simple physical test for initial diagnosis of ulnar wrist pain.

 - Advanced techniques.
 Mayo Clinic patients have access to the latest imaging and treatment technology.
 State-of-the-art CT and MRI help Mayo doctors find the source of your pain.
-Most ulnar wrist surgery at Mayo uses minimally invasive techniques, which speed your recovery.
+Most ulnar wrist surgeries at Mayo use minimally invasive techniques, which speed recovery.

 - Time for you.
 Your Mayo Clinic doctors will take time to listen, discuss options and answer your questions about ulnar wrist pain.